azishqureshi/Processing-games/README.md

 This repository contains a collection of games I created using **Processing 4**.
 Each game is organized in its own folder.

-These games were made for fun and as a way for me to practice programming and game design.
+These games were made by me to practice programming and game design.
 Some are recreations of classics, while others are original projects that explore different mechanics and ideas.

 ---